stephengardner/ag-floating-label/README.md

 ## A Material Design Inspired Floating Label Module for AngularJs Forms
 ####[Demo](https://github.com/stephengardner/ag-floating-label)

-**Do you**:
+If you...
-* Love floating labels, and want an easy AngularJS directive?
+* Love floating labels, and want an easy AngularJS directive
-* Feel like most floating label designs leave much to be desired?
+* Feel like most floating label designs leave much to be desired
-* Like the Material Design input style, but don't feel like messing with an entire framework?
+* Or like the Material Design input style, but don't feel like messing with an entire framework

-We've got you covered.
+Then we've got you covered.

+## Installation.
+`bower install ag-floating-label`

 ## Simplicity.
 ```javascript